With over 800 million monthly active users, Instagram is one of the biggest and most popular social media platforms in the world.

 People join social media platforms like Instagram to engage with other users, and engagement is a two-way street.
 Think about having a conversation with someone who only talks about themselves and ignores you when you attempt to talk to them.
 How long will you continue attempting to talk to this person?
 Probably not long.
 The same is true with brands on social media.

-The current big trend in user engagement is incorporating “user generated content” into your posts.
-User generated content is images or videos that other users create.
+The current big trend in Instagram marketing (and social media marketing in general) is incorporating “user-generated content” into your posts.
+User-generated content is images or videos that consumers create.
 This content is then curated by brands and used for future social media posts or ads.

-Instagram enables you to easily access user generated content.
+Instagram enables you to easily access user-generated content.
 Simply create your own unique hashtag and encourage your followers to include it in relevant posts.
 Take the best ones and repost them on your feed, giving credit to the user that originally posted it.
-Involving your followers in this way can go a long way to increasing consumer engagement and loyalty.
+Involving your followers in this way can go a long way to increase consumer engagement and loyalty.

 6. Use Hashtags